 The Raya and the Last Dragon Release Date

-Watch the First Raya and the Last Dragon Trailer!
+Watch the Two Raya and the Last Dragon Trailers!

-The first RAYA AND THE LAST DRAGON trailer is out!
-(And if you've wondered how to pronounced "Raya," the trailer will clue you in.)
+If you've wondered how to pronounced "Raya," the teaser trailer will clue you in.
 It's a good introduction to the character and her story.
 The first RAYA trailer also gives some hint of the style and scope of Raya's world — it's a short but tantalizing look at the movie.
 There's a little bit of INDIANA JONES and a lot of Disney fantasy.

 What Is Raya and the Last Dragon About?